Senda Berenson Abbott: Smith College — subsequent years

-Berenson was the physical education department director here at Smith College.

-At the end of her first year, Berenson was invited to return to Smith in fall when her original, temporary position was made permanent.
-With the expectation of a future income, plus a financial contribution from her brother Bernard whom she hadn't seen for several years, she decided to spend the summer in Europe to visit him.
-Bernard initially discouraged her visit, because he was in a relationship with a married woman, Mary Costelloe.
-His concerns were apt; the visit was strained whenever Mary was present, but Bernard took pleasure in showing his sister around Europe and introducing her to his friends.
+At the end of her first year at Smith, Berenson was invited to return in fall when her original, temporary position was made permanent.
+With the expectation of a future income, plus a financial contribution from her brother Bernard, whom she hadn't seen for several years, she decided to spend the summer in Europe to visit him.
 When Berenson returned, she continued to develop her gymnastics program as the Instructor in Gymnastics but pursued other interests with the aid of a part-time assistant.
 She had visited a number of art galleries during her summer with Bernard, and she keep up her interest in art.
 She corresponded with Bernard regularly, who was happy to hear of her interest in art.
 He was not yet convinced that her career in gymnastics was wise, hoping that she would abandon it for a career in art.
 Berenson wrote often about art, partly to show Bernard she could keep up with him intellectually.
 She did not emphasize her work, although she did send him a picture of herself in her gymnastics outfit.
 She was also involved in campus theater, starting with play reading and continuing with appearances in several plays.
 She played the lead role in a William Dean Howells play Unexpected Guest, which was so well-received, they performed it a second time.

 Berenson attended the Royal Central Institute of Gymnastic in Stockholm and organized the Gymnastics and Field Association at Smith in 1893.
 After her return from Stockholm, she started a folk dance program at Smith and introduced fencing to the school in 1895.
 In 1901, she introduced field hockey with the help of Lady Constance Applebee of England.
 She later also adapted volleyball for women.

 In 1911, she married a professor of English at Smith, Herbert Vaughan Abbott.
 Soon afterward, Berenson resigned from her position, although she continued her interest in sport by serving as the Director of Physical Education at the Mary A. Burham School located in Northampton, Massachusetts.
 Senda Berenson died in Santa Barbara, California, on February 16, 1954.